bearwolf/bearwolf/README.md

-# Suga-röv-simulatorn
+# Welcome to my repo
+This inludes several tools at the moment,
-A eat ass game created using PhaserJs
+An ass eating game created using PhaserJs, and some image manipulating tools created with canvas.
+I love javascript.

-Play the demo here: (https://eddornelas.github.io/Fruit-Ninja-Game-Demo/)

-## Credits

 ### -- PhaserJs Engine (The Game engine)
 PhaserJs